SystemsApproach/sdn/access.rst

 also be applied to the BNG and Mobile Core.
 Both are just enhanced IP routers, with the new features implemented as extensions to the P4 program running in the switching fabric.
-We return to this topic in the last section, where we describe these extensions in more detail.
+We return to this topic in the last section, where we describe the interplay between SD-Fabric and access networks.

 Second, because the PON is passive, there is no opportunity for software control *inside* the network.
 Applying SDN to PON involves